JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

     fallback: false,
     kerning: true,
     ligatures: false,
-    spacing: 91%  // to make it look like the latex template )
+    spacing: 91%, // to make it look like the latex template,
+    fill: text_color
+  )

   let dict = if language == "eng" {